python/cpython/Doc/howto/cporting.rst

 compatibility with 3.0, :c:type:`PyUnicode` should be used for textual data and :c:type:`PyBytes` for binary data.
-It's also important to remember that :c:type:`PyBytes` and :c:type:`PyUnicode` in 3.0 are not interchangeable like :c:type:`PyString` and :c:type:`PyString` are in 2.x.
+It's also important to remember that :c:type:`PyBytes` and :c:type:`PyUnicode` in 3.0 are not interchangeable like :c:type:`PyString` and :c:type:`PyUnicode` are in 2.x.
 The following example shows best practices with regards to :c:type:`PyUnicode`, :c:type:`PyString`, and :c:type:`PyBytes`. ::